-- Increasingly erratic rainfall makes every season a gamble for the world’s poorest farmers.
-About 75 per cent of the world’s poorest people live in rural areas and depend on agriculture.
+Every season is a gamble for the world’s poorest farmers.
+About 75% of the world’s poorest people live in rural areas and depend on agriculture.

-- Drought, displacement and desperation force boys and girls out of school to work.
-Girls are sold into early marriage or forced to sell themselves into situations where they are exploited and abused.
+Boys and girls are forced out of school to work.
+Girls are sold into early marriage or forced into situations where they are exploited and abused.

 Low-lying mega-cities such as Manila and Jakarta are subjected to floods that unduly impact those living in slums or along riverbanks.